Kathy Maister's Start Cooking

 Microwaving Fish

 The microwave is a great place to cook fish when you’re in a hurry.
 Cooking time will depend on the strength of your microwave and on the thickness of the fish.
 For reference, microwaving 2-inch-thick salmon steaks takes about 5 minutes.
 It’s better to underestimate than overestimate cooking times.
 Remember that fish will continue cooking for a few minutes even after it’s come out of the microwave.
-If you’re microwaving fish, you can jazz up the flavor by adding lemon juice, salt and pepper and spices just prior to cooking.
-Or, you can marinate it for half an hour before cooking.
 This demonstration of Cold Salmon with Creamy Mustard Sauce shows that you can get a head start on dinner by zapping the salmon for five minutes in the morning, then refrigerating it to eat later in the day.
+Salmon is delicious eaten hot or cold.

 Baking Fish